fschuindt/firebase_id_token/README.md

 end
 ```

-Otherwise it will use just `Redis.new` as the instance.
+Otherwise, it will use just `Redis.new` as the instance.

 ## Usage